EPI’s Leadership Team

 Rick brings to the organization over 38 years of financial experience in the governmental, healthcare and manufacturing industries.
 Keeping with the standard here at EPI, Rick enjoys spending his spare time outside both on land where you can find him at the golf course or mountain biking, and on the water where he likes sailing and kayaking.

-As Production Manager of Environmental Protection, Inc. Josh’s primary focus is to oversee the fabrication of our customers’ geomembranes and getting the product shipped out to them as quickly as possible with the highest quality.
+As Technical Sales Representative at Environmental Protection, Inc. Josh’s primary focus is to oversee the fabrication of our customers’ geomembranes and getting the product shipped out to them as quickly as possible with the highest quality.
 The responsibility of overseeing every project from production through shipment is a challenge Josh has mastered in his two years with EPI.
 With Josh at the lead, our production team takes all challenges with an opportunistic approach and will find a way to get the task done with quality as the main priority.

 After attending college for aviation management, Josh began his career in the geomembrane industry that he has grown to love.
 Since 1999, Josh has worked for three of the primary fabricators in the United States, starting his career cutting out geomembrane patches with a coffee can, marker, and a pair of scissors.
 Josh has worked his way up the ranks from welding technician to foreman, supervisor, QA/QC and finally landing in his current role as Production Manager.
 With certifications through IAGI (International Association of Geomembrane Installers), CPR, OSHA, H2S awareness, forklifts, loaders and skid steers, Josh has a skillset paralleled by few in the industry.
 Josh is very knowledgeable in geomembrane installation, fabrication, QA/QC, as well as customer service and management.
 His career in the geomembrane industry has taken him to 47 of the 50 states, as well as Barbados and Costa Rica.